Should Women Train & Lift Weights Like Men? Absolutely!

 Aerobic type exercises do not stimulate significant increases in muscle mass- with muscle adaptations occurring only at the beginning of a period of relative inactivity and even then, only in a very limited form.
 In terms of creating a tight and toned body, low intensity weight training is equally worthless as muscle can only be stimulated if there is an overload that it is not accustomed to dealing with.
 You can do 100 bicep curls with a user friendly looking purple 5 lb weight from now until the cows come home, but it won’t do a thing to make your arms any tighter.
 You can use female friendly leg abductor/abductor machines with light weights for hours on end- but you won’t get tighter legs.
 Without an intensity that signals to your body that it has to adapt to an activity by becoming stronger and bigger, basically nothing happens as you have to train with relatively heavy weights (within reason) and at an intensity adequate enough to spur your body to respond (kind of like how the guys train.)
 Read my article on How Muscles Get Bigger And Stronger for a more in-depth presentation of how our body responds to exercise.

 Building muscle, thus, is indeed the Holy Grail and gender-wise, there is absolutely no evidence for women training with different exercises or different ways to build it.
 In fact, when looked at as relative changes, the percentage increases in cross sectional muscle area between men and women as a response to weight training is very much the same.[12,13] So if you want to really make significant changes in your body, you need to make weight training the central part of your routine- not an afterthought done at the end.
 In terms of exercises, forget about the light weight with high reps idea as it won’t get you anywhere, and instead focus on compound movements like squats, deadlifts, rows, presses and even power exercises like clean and jerks.
 You’ll be surprised not only how much your body will change, but that as your muscles grow and your body fat diminishes you’ll get smaller.
 That’s right, high intensity weight training makes women smaller- not bigger.
-Your muscles mass will increase some- just enough to enhance your curves, tighten everything up and create that svelte look, but the loss of body fat will indeed make you go down several sizes.
+My wife trains with me, she isn’t huge.
+My trainer staff train with me and they aren’t huge.
+My female clients aged 20 to 72 aren’t huge either and they all lift weights the same way my male clients do.
+They are toned and tight as muscles mass increases in women tend to enhance curves, firm everything up and create that svelte look, while concurrent loss of body fat made all of them go down several sizes.
 Every woman I know who ever met a natural female bodybuilder or figure competitor was always amazed at just how small they were in person.
-Without drugs, it just doesn’t happen, but of course, you have to pay attention to your diet as well.
+Without drugs, the oversized look just doesn’t happen, but of course, you have to pay attention to your diet as well if you want to look toned and fit.
 It doesn’t happen overnight- but if you stick with it, I guarantee you’ll be more than pleased with the results.

 1. 2008 IDEA Programs & Equipment Survey Results